shakad72/group-7-gc/use-cases/use-case-17.md

 ## Success End Condition

-The user receives a sorted list of all capital cities in the world, organized by population from largest to smallest.
+A report with a sorted list of all capital cities in the world, organized by population from largest to smallest ir produced.

 ## Failed End Condition

-The user does not receive the sorted list of capital cities due to errors in data retrieval or if the dataset is unavailable.
+No report is produced.

 ## Primary Actor

-User
+Clerical User

 ## Trigger